 Before we begin, here are two clips that will help you understand why you might want to set up your own blog:

 Ready to start?

 1. Purchasing a domain name + hosting service:

 Domain name is simply the URL you’ll be using (like YAHOO.com or CNN.com).
 When you buy a domain name you’re really buying the rights to use that name for a limited time.
 Hosting, on the other hand, means a physical space on someone’s hard-drive (server) where your blog’s/website’s files will be stored.
 To have a website or a blog you’ll need both.
-When visitors type your domain URL into their browser, they are being redirected to the files stored on your hosting service.
-You can purchase the domain name separately from the hosting but it’s not recommended since some hosting services (like 1&1) will give you 1, 2 or even 3 free domains with your hosting service (GoDaddy, for example, do no give free domain with their hosting so you’ll have to pay for both if you want a domain as well).
+When visitors type your domain URL into their browser, they will be redirected to the files stored on your hosting service.
+You can purchase the domain name separately from the hosting but it’s not recommended since most hosting services (like Bluehost, 1&1, etc) will give you 1, 2 or 3 free domains with your hosting service (GoDaddy, for example, do no give free domain with their hosting so you’ll have to pay for both if you want a domain as well).

 Before choosing a domain name, think about YOU as a BRAND.
 What would you like people to know about you?
 How would you like others to perceive you?
 To identify your self-branding goals, you can use these tools:

 USEFUL: Bluehost | Customer / Tech Support: 1 (888) 401-4678

 IMPORTANT: You want the Linux hosting (default) and not the Windows hosting, even if you have a Windows operating system.

 NOTE: The hosting packages shown in this video may have changed.
 Visit Bluehost for current packages & pricing.